-Many such organizations popped their heads above the parapets in response to the Ukraine crisis, and millions of dollars in crypto have been donated to Ukraine.
+Many such organizations popped their heads above the parapets after Russia invaded Ukraine, and over 60 million dollars in crypto have been donated to Ukraine.
 Indeed, Ukraine itself launched crypto wallets to receive donations and use them for supplies.
-But how can you donate crypto, and which NGOs accept them?
+But how can you donate crypto, and which charities accept them?

 How to donate crypto

 Donating crypto is usually a case of transferring funds from your wallet to the beneficiary.
-That’ll often be an NGO.
-You can transfer funds from most exchanges, or via a Web 3 wallet such as MetaMask.
+That’ll often be an NGO or non-government organization.
+You can transfer funds from most exchanges, or via a Web3 wallet such as MetaMask.
 Note: Watch out for so-called charity scam coins – cryptocurrency projects that claim they’ll donate proceeds to charities before absconding with funds.